On the Privacy Risks of Algorithmic Fairness: Empirical Analysis

-In this section, we present experimental results on synthetic datasets to show the effect of fairness constraints on the privacy risk to answer our questions in Section~\ref{sec:problem_statement}.

-\textbf{Dataset and models. } We generate synthetic datasets with the same setting as in \cite{zafar2019fairness} in which the synthetic datasets are used to analyze the models' predictive behavior under the fairness constraint.
-Specifically, we draw 2,500 binary sensitive attributes from a Bernoulli distribution: $P_0 = \Pr[G=0]$ and $P_1 = \Pr[G=1]$ and draw binary labels per groups from a Bernoulli distribution: $P_g^- = \Pr[Y=-|G=g]$ and $P_g^+ = \Pr[Y=+|G=g]$.
-Then we assign a 2-dimensional feature vector per subgroup by drawing samples from four different Gaussian distributions:
+\paragraphbe{Data and Models} We generate synthetic datasets, of size $2,500$ records, similar to the prior work on analyzing fairness~\cite{zafar2019fairness}.
+Specifically, we generate binary sensitive attributes, for each record, from a Bernoulli distribution ${P_g = \Pr[G=g]}$, for $g \in \{0, 1\}$.
+We generate binary labels from a Bernoulli distributions ${P_g^y = \Pr[Y=y|G=g]}$, for $y \in \{-, +\}$ and for all $g \in \{0, 1\}$.
+We generate a 2-dimensional feature vector from four different Gaussian distributions: